 The youth activity program at the Alaska State Library, Archives, and Museum provides young people with opportunities to work with professional artists to learn artistic techniques and engage with art, history, and the collections of the Library, Archives, and Museum.
 These activities are sponsored by the Friends of the Alaska State Library, Archives, and Museum and are partially funded by the citizens of the City and Borough of Juneau through sales tax revenues.

-Students should be prepared to participate for the full duration of the workshop and should wear clothing that get messy.
+Students should be prepared to participate for the full duration of the workshop and should wear clothing that can get messy.

 Parents are not required to stay for the activity, but should use their best judgment about whether their child needs extra support to be successful in the activity.
 The artists, staff, and volunteers of the youth activity program strive to make each workshop a positive experience for all skill levels, but if you have concerns about your child's ability, please contact Claire to discuss.